Neal/iKGD/README.md

-	  -d <device>           Device boardid as n90ap to fetch URL (use with -f) -f <firmwarebuild>    Firmware build as 9A334 to fetch URL (use with -d) -k <keysdir>          Path to dir to store keys (default "C:\IPSW\Keys\") -e                    Extract full root filesystem (only with -i) -r                    Don't reboot device.
+	  -d <device>           Device boardid as n90ap to fetch URL (use with -f) -f <firmwarebuild>    Firmware build as 9A334 to fetch URL (use with -d) -k <keysdir>          Path to dir to store keys (default "C:\IPSW\Keys\") -S                    Running on server (also run -H at home) -H                    Use with -S to get keys from home -e                    Extract full root filesystem (only with -i) -r                    Don't reboot device.
 	  -v                    Verbose